 Becoming a software developer generally requires somewhat extensive schooling.
 Most software developers need to complete at least a bachelor’s degree, during which time they learn not only programming code, but also computer fundamentals, computer architecture, and data structure.
 If you want to be a software developer, you will likely need to do a software engineering externship or spend time volunteering development work to build experience before employers will be willing to consider hiring you on full time.

 Compared to software development, the road to web development is much simpler.
-Yes, many web developers decide to pursue a degree in computer science, but the reality is that they don’t really need a degree to land a job.
+Yes, many web developers and software engineers decide to pursue a degree in computer science, but the reality is you can become a developer or software engineer without a degree to land a job.
 Alternative, less expensive and more time efficient routes to certification exist: coding bootcamp.

 Coding Bootcamps for Web Developers